vanbc18/Google-Clone/README.md

 # Google-Clone

-Attempt to clone Google Website, personal project
+Attempt to clone the Google Website with only HTML & CSS and media queries to make it responsive, it was a personal project.